 These days I often face question, weren’t you doing what mattered to you?

 What matters to me?
 A question easy to ask, but difficult to answer.
 I have tried to response it in several instances, but I understand I haven’t been able to satisfy anyone with my answer.
 We cannot always satisfy other, and its being true to yourself that is essential.
 Still, the question remains.
 What is it that matters to me?
 Its the other way of saying, what is that which really drives me, or comes before anything else.
 It was back in 2013 when I first pondered on this to draft into words & wrote the first version of this post.

-When I was at 19 (biologically), I had entered Dharmashringa for the Vipassana Meditation, with a confused mind and completely perplexed, in search of emotional stability, focus and rejuvenation of mind.
+When I was at 19, I had entered Dharmashringa for the Vipassana Meditation, with a confused mind and completely perplexed, in search of emotional stability, focus and rejuvenation of mind.
 It seemed that I had lost the direction of my life, as if I was caught up in something.
 My confidence was shaken and I really needed strong will power and determination to push myself forward.
 I was selected by the Ministry of Education of Nepal among two candidates, for BBA in an University in Japan, but a career prospects with a Chartered Accountancy degree appeared more fascinating for me.
 My parents in turn would have preferred to see me as a Government Officer.
 However after struggling in first two years of my +2 in Science, I had felt knocked down lower than I ever expected; I didn’t know what I should do in my life and if I could ever do it.